 The views of our stakeholders are essential in obtaining effective compliance with the legislation.
-The need to protect the health of the consumer whilst acknowledging the concerns of businesses are recognised and are implicit within this policy and the requirements of the Enforcement Concordat and the Regulators Code.
+The need to protect the health of the consumer whilst acknowledging the concerns of businesses are recognised and are implicit within this policy and the requirements of the Regulators Code.